U.S. flag

 Business Dynamics Statistics of U.S. High Tech Industries (BDS-HT)

 The Business Dynamics Statistics of U.S. High Tech Industries (BDS-HT) is an experimental data product extending the set of statistics published by the Business Dynamics Statistics program.
 BDS-HT is a component of a broader set of approaches aimed at better measuring the business dynamics of innovative firms (BDS-IF), described in greater detail in Goldschlag & Perlman (2017).
 BDS-HT provides annual measures of business dynamics for High Tech and non-High Tech industries, defined by Science, Technology, Engineering, and Math (STEM) occupation intensity.
-Additional details on the industry classification can be found on the Methodology page.
+Additional details on the industry classification can be found in the Methodology dropdown below.

 BDS-HT data tables show key economic data including the number of establishments, firms, and employment, job creation and destruction, establishment openings and closings, and number of startups and firm shutdowns for the High Tech sector.
-The BDS-HT series provides annual statistics for 1978 to 2020 for the High Tech sector by firm size and firm age, initial firm size, establishment size and establishment age, initial establishment size, state, metro/non-metro, and MSA.
+The BDS-HT series provides annual statistics for 1978 to 2022 for the High Tech sector by firm size and firm age, initial firm size, establishment size and establishment age, initial establishment size, state, metro/non-metro, and MSA.

 References